An ode to West London

 Share this article

-The Massive threw a 70-year-old his first-ever birthday party, helped a young lad build a train track around the pub so his Thomas the Tank Engine could go on an adventure and they've cried with joy when Lucy and the pub won awards and pulled off amazing events because they are part of the business and they’re that invested.
+Among its accomplishments, the Massive has thrown a 70-year-old his first ever birthday party and helped a young lad build a train track around the pub so his Thomas the Tank Engine could go on an adventure.
+They’ve cried with joy when Lucy and the pub won awards and been at the heart of many amazing events; they see it as their pub, and are as invested as any landlord.

-From Ealing to Battersea, Mondo Brewing Company sell the lion’s share of their beer within a six mile radius of the brewery.
-They do group bike rides and runs with their neighbours as well as taking part in fundraising events — they call West London home.
+From Ealing to Battersea, Mondo Brewing Company sells the lion’s share of its beer within a six mile radius of the brewery’s Nine Elms home.
+It runs group bike rides and runs with its neighbours as well as taking part in fundraising events for local causes.

 Co-founder Thomas Palmer says: “We've been lucky enough to be there and be the place where our friends and neighbours have celebrated some of the most important events of their lives.
 From birthday parties to graduations, marriages, anniversaries and myriad other momentous occasions, our local community has chosen either our taproom or our beer specifically to play a role in that experience they're sharing with loved ones.”

-Linda Birch, founder of a different kind of bottleshop, Brewery Market, says that growing up in West London she always found it to be a really diverse, welcoming and family-focused community: “The people around you want you to do well, especially the business community.
-The craft beer community knows no borders though, I have seen their support to be beyond neighbouring boroughs.”
+Linda Birch is a founder of bottleshop Brewery Market, and agrees that West London’s diverse, welcoming and family-focused community is what makes it so attractive: “The people around you want you to do well, especially the business community.
+The craft beer community knows no borders though; I have seen their support to be beyond neighbouring boroughs.”

-It’s a fresh take on the bottleshop, not a bar or a pub, but a safe place to discover a way to drink differently.
+Brewery Market is a fresh take on the bottleshop model, not a bar or a pub, but a safe place to discover and explore new beers.
+It was here I experienced my first bottle share, where I learnt how to taste beer properly, had many laughs and developed a benign addiction to Linda’s range of hop-infused ‘Beertanicals’ balms and lotions.
 Linda says: “West London and Twickenham have many traditional bars and pubs, places to drink pint after pint.
 We wanted to give people a different perspective on beer.”

-Getting a job at The Black Dog Beer House in Brentford, how smart, entrepreneurial people who care about community and the quality products they produce could see the opportunities that lie in West London and its continuing development with new train lines and rejuvenated sports stadiums.
+Getting a job at The Black Dog Beer House in Brentford showed me how smart, entrepreneurial people who care about community and quality products can really make an impact.
+The pub’s owners were among the first to recognise the opportunities that West London presented.

-“I think we bring some diversity of our own in the form of a brewpub which is just a bit different from the more traditional pubs in the area around us.
-Our range of beer, ciders and wine along with our food is just a little bit different from the norm.
-From choosing to build our first business in the area we are hopefully providing just another reason to visit West London and helping build its reputation as a destination worth travelling to.”
+“I think we bring some diversity of our own, in the form of a brewpub which is just a bit different from the more traditional pubs in the area around us.
+Our range of beer, ciders and wine along with our food is different from the norm.
+By choosing to build our first business in the area, we are hopefully providing another reason to visit West London and helping build its reputation as a destination worth travelling to.”

-West London is also greener, fact.
-Frankie Kearns, co-founder of The Park Brewery in Kingston Upon Thames says: “We’re all about open spaces, near the city, in particular Richmond Park, hence The Park Brewery.
-West London has more green space… there’s the whole pull of the countryside in the west generally.
+Another potential draw for those tired of the urbanism of East London is the abundant greenery found in the west.
+Frankie Kearns, co-founder of The Park Brewery in Kingston Upon Thames says: “We’re all about open spaces, in particular Richmond Park, hence The Park Brewery.
+West London has more green space… there’s more of a countryside feel generally.
 We live and work over here with our kids, and family life is a big part of being in West London for us.”

-West London had a traditional brewing history, which helped attract these businesses the area but with the growth in popularity of hoppy styles you know have a true mix of drinkers coming together that opens up the playing field.
+West London had a traditional brewing history, which helped attract these businesses to the area, but with the growth in popularity of hoppy styles there is now a true mix of drinkers coming together.

-Thomas Palmer, co-founder of Mondo Brewing Company says: “We were drawn to the underrepresentation of small and medium-size breweries in the Southwest.
-We had no intention of being a part of the Beer Mile and found Hackney and Shoreditch saturated…with the new Northern Line extension and the Power Station opening in phases it’s changing that, we're having a pretty good time down here.”
+Mondo’s Thomas Palmer confirms this played a part in his own story: “We were definitely drawn to the underrepresentation of small and medium-size breweries in the Southwest.
+We had no intention of being a part of the Beer Mile and found Hackney and Shoreditch saturated…with the new Northern Line extension and the Power Station opening in phases, we're having a pretty good time down here.”

 Share this article